 Understanding Black Tartar Teeth: Causes, Effects, and Prevention

-Black tartar teeth are the result of plaque that hardens on the surface of teeth over time, turning into a black or dark brown substance.
+Black tartar teeth form when plaque hardens on the surface of the teeth and turns dark over time.

-This occurs when bacteria, food particles, and minerals in the mouth mix and accumulate, creating a tough layer.
+This buildup develops as bacteria, food particles, and minerals in the mouth collect and stick together.

-Black tartar often forms along the gum line and can be difficult to remove without professional help.
+It often appears along the gum line and can be hard to remove without professional care.

 1. What Causes Black Tartar Formation?
 Key Factors to Know

-Several factors contribute to the formation of black tartar on teeth, starting with poor oral hygiene habits.
+Several factors contribute to the formation of black tartar on teeth, and poor oral hygiene is one of the main causes.

-Consuming dark-colored drinks like coffee, wine, or soda, as well as smoking, can stain this tartar, making it appear black.
+Drinking dark liquids like coffee, tea, or soda, as well as smoking, can stain the tartar and give it a black or dark color.

 🦷 Tooth Extraction in Marikina: Understanding Pain Management and Recovery